Photography slang or lingo is everywhere. Some photographers love using it, complicating matters while making them sound like the ‘bee’s knees’.

 Flag: A flag stops light from hitting your subject.
 Usually found in a studio or outdoor shoot when models and fashion are the focus.

-Flare: Lens flare happens when direct sun bounces around the glass elements of your lens.
+Flare: Lens flare happens when direct sun bounces around the glass elements of your camera lens.

 Frame: This has multiple meanings, but basically, anything your camera can capture is a frame.
 You can also ‘fill the frame’, which refers to the composition of your scene.